evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 # Introduction

-Starting out with MQTT Dashboard is a little daunting mainly due to a lack of examples and details on how to configure MQTT Dashboard, below is what I found to work.
+I found starting out with MQTT Dashboard to be a little daunting, mainly due to a lack of example configurations, my hope is detailing what works works and how to configure MQTT Dashboard will help the next person that comes along not really sure on what to do

-This document assumes a MQTT server, such as [Mosquitto](https://mosquitto.org/), has been setup and is working, you also have [Zigbee2MQTT](https://www.zigbee2mqtt.io/) has been setup and is working, and you have MQTT Dashboard setup and is connected to the MQTT server.
+This document assumes a MQTT server, such as [Mosquitto](https://mosquitto.org/), is setup, you also have [Zigbee2MQTT](https://www.zigbee2mqtt.io/) and it's sending and receiving MQTT messages, and you have MQTT Dashboard connected to the same MQTT server and it can receive messages.

+If you need help getting those working check out [my GitHub repository](https://github.com/evilbunny2008/UsefulScriptsAndOtherTidbits/tree/main/MQTT) with details for Debian 13/Trixie for configuration examples and things I found useful to know.

 ## Adding a soil moisture sensor

 [Zigbee soil monitoring sensors](https://www.aliexpress.com/item/1005008987466283.html) provide temperature, humidity and soil moisture readings.

-It's advisable to set the friendly name for your sensor in Zigbee2MQTT to something more memorable and unique such as 'SoilSensor1', you can do this by going to the devices page and clicking on the current friendly name and then clicking the edit icon next to the friendly name.
+It's advisable to set the friendly name for your sensor in the Zigbee2MQTT web interface to something more memorable, such as 'SoilSensor1', you can do this by going to the device section, then click on the current friendly name and then click on the edit icon next to the friendly name.
 By default this will be 0x followed by a hex string which can be used if you don't change it.

-From the home screen click on the '+' button toward the bottom right on the screen.
+### From the MQTT Dashboard home screen

+Click on the '+' button toward the bottom right of the screen.

 Select 'Create Widget'.